 Requester of Proposed Study

-AEAon behalf of Alaska Department of Fish and Game (ADF&G), Division of Wildlife Conservation
+AEA anticipates resource agencies will request this study.

 Responses to Study Request Criteria (18 CFR 5.9(b))

 Describe the goals and objectives of each study proposal and the information to be obtained.

 The goal of the proposed study is to provide the necessary data to evaluate the potential effects of the proposed Susitna-Watana Hydroelectric Project, including potential access and transmission routes from the west and north (AEA 2011), and in adjacent management subunits, on Willow Ptarmigan (Lagopus lagopus), the predominant species of upland gamebird in the Project area and surrounding areas.
 The area of interest consists of Subunits 13A, 13B, and 13E of Game Management Unit (GMU) 13.